This list of my favourite used middleweight sportsbikes prove you don't need to be rich to have fun!

 But why buy new?
 There are superb used (or hardly used…) examples that can be had for very reasonable money.

-Read on for our expert guide to brilliant used middleweight sportsbikes!
+Read on for our expert guide to brilliant used middleweight sportsbikes for sale!

 Related: Sportsbike tyre advice